StanfordSNR/guardian-agent/README.md

 You should then expect to see the following message:
 ```
 [local]$ sga-guard <intermediary>
-Listening for incoming Guardian Agent requests from aws-ubu...
+Connecting to aws-ubu to set up forwarding...
+Forwarding to aws-ubu setup successfully.
+Waiting for incoming requests...
 ```

 Guarded agent forwarding is now enabled on the intermediary.